chniteesh71/chniteesh71/README.md

 - 👋 Hi, I’m @chniteesh71(Niteesh)
-- 👀 I’m interested in DevOps role.
+- 🌱 Im a DevOps Engineer
-- 🌱 I’m currently learning tools related to DevOps.
 - 📫 How to reach me .. chniteesh71@gmail.com

 <!---